intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet50v1_5/training/fp32/README.md

 This document has instructions for running ResNet50 v1.5 FP32 training using Intel-optimized TensorFlow.

 Note that the ImageNet dataset is used in these ResNet50 v1.5 examples.
-To download and preprocess the ImageNet dataset, see the [scripts and instructions](https://github.com/tensorflow/models/tree/master/research/slim#an-automated-script-for-processing-imagenet-data) from the TensorFlow models repo.
+Download and preprocess the ImageNet dataset using the [instructions here](/datasets/imagenet/README.md).
+After running the conversion script you should have a directory with the ImageNet dataset in the TF records format.

 <!--- 20.
 Download link -->
 ## Download link